List of House episodes

 Since its premiere, the show has constantly received both high ratings and critical acclaim.
 Eight seasons were aired in the United States, the fourth of which was interrupted by the 2007–2008 Writers Guild of America strike and included only 16 episodes instead of the regular 22–24.
 Despite this interruption, House achieved its highest number of viewers for the episode "Frozen", for which there were over 29 million viewers on the night it aired due to its position as the lead-out program for Super Bowl XLII.
 In January 2009, House moved from its Tuesday, 8:00 pm ET slot to a new time slot of Monday nights at 8:00 pm ET, immediately before the Fox hit 24.
 Fox renewed the show for a seventh season, which premiered on September 20, 2010.
 An eighth season was announced on May 10, 2011 and premiered on October 3, 2011.
 On February 8, 2012, Fox announced that the season would be House's last.

 All eight seasons were released on DVD and Blu-ray by Universal in North America, Europe and Australia.
 As of June 16, 2009, the show has been aired in more than 60 countries, with 86 million viewers worldwide.
 In the following list, the number in the first column refers to the episode's number within the entire series.
 The second column indicates the episode's number within that season.
 "US viewers in millions" refers to the number of Americans in millions who watched the episode live while it was broadcast or by a few hours later with a digital video recorder.

 A total of 177 episodes of House were broadcast over eight seasons, with the series finale airing on May 21, 2012.

-The show started on November 16, 2004, and received a high viewing rating from the first episode to the last one.
+The show started on November 16, 2004, and received a high viewing rating throughout its run.
 It achieved a maximum 29.04 million viewers and its highest overall rank is seventh during its third and fourth seasons.
 It also ranked sixth in the 18–49 age range during its second season.